AdaCore/gnatstudio/docs/users_guide/editing.rst

 General Information
 ===================

-Source editing is one of the central parts of GPS, giving in turn access to many other functionalities, including extended source navigation and source analyzing tools.
+Source editing is one of the central parts of GPS.
+It allows access to many other functionalities, including extended source navigation and source analyzing tools.
+You can have as many editor windows as you need and each editor window receives annotations from other components in GPS, such as a debugger.

+We use the term "pointer" to refer to the mouse pointer and "cursor" to refer to the text cursor.

 .. image:: source-editor.png

 The source editor provides an extensive set of features, including:

 *Title bar*
-  Showing the full name of the file including path information in the title bar of the GPS window.
+  Displays the full name of the file including path information in the title bar of the editor window.

 *Line number information*
-  This is the left area of the source editor.  :index:`Line numbers <single: preferences; editor --> display line numbers>` can be disabled with the :menuselection:`Editor --> Display line numbers` preference.
-Note that this area can also display additional information, such as the current line of execution when debugging, or cvs annotations.
+  Located to the left of the source editor, :index:`Line numbers
+  <single: preferences; editor --> display line numbers>` can be disabled
+  using the :menuselection:`Editor --> Display line numbers` preference.
+  This area may also display additional information in some cases, such as the current line of execution when debugging or cvs annotations.

 *Scrollbar*
-  Located on the right of the editor, it allows you to scroll through the source file.
-When you scroll, GPS displays a convenient tooltip that shows the subprogram the cursor currently is in.
+  Located to the right of the editor, this allows scrolling through the source file.
+The highlighted area of the scrollbar corresponds to the visible portion of the file.
+While you are scrolling, the editor displays a tooltip showing the file, line number, and subprogram corresponding to the center of the visible portion.

 *Speed column*
   This :index:`column <single: preferences; editor --> speed column policy>`, when visible, is located on the left of the editor.
-It allows you to view all the highlighted lines in a file, at a glance.
+It allows you to view all the highlighted lines in a file at a glance.
 For example, all the lines containing compilation errors are displayed in the Speed Column.
 The preference :menuselection:`Editor --> Speed column policy` can be used to control the display of this area.
-It can sometimes be convenient to keep it visible at all time (to avoid resizing of the editors when new information becomes available), or on the other hand to hide it automatically when it is not needed to save some space on the screen.
+It can sometimes be convenient to keep it visible at all times (to avoid resizing the editors when new information becomes available) or to hide it automatically when it is not needed to save some space on the screen.

 *Status bar*
-  Giving information about the file.
-It is divided in two sections, one on the left and one on the right of the window.
+  Gives information about the file.
+It is divided in two sections, one each on the left and right of the window.

-  - the left part of the status bar shows the current :index:`subprogram
+  - The left part of the status bar shows the current :index:`subprogram
     <single: preferences; editor --> display subprogram names>` name for
     languages that support this capability.
 Currently `Ada`, `C` and `C++` have this ability.
 The preference :menuselection:`Editor --> Display subprogram names` controls this display.

-  - The right section contains multiple pieces of information:
+  - The right section contains multiple items:

-    * The box displays the position of the cursor in the file by a line and a column number.
-When a selection is performed in the editor, this area also displays the size of the selection (number of lines and number of characters).
+    * The box displays the position of the cursor in the file as a line and column number.
+When you've made a selection in the editor, this area also displays the size of the selection (number of lines and number of characters).

-    * next to it is an icon that shows whether the file is writable or read-only.
-You can change this state by clicking on the icon directly: this will toggle between *Writable* and *Read Only*.
-Note that this will not change the permissions of the file on disk, it will only change the writable state of the source editor within GPS.
+    * Next to the box is an icon that shows whether the file is writable or read-only.
+You can change this state by clicking on the icon, which toggles between *Writable* and *Read Only*.
+This will not change the permissions of the file on disk, it will only change the writability of the view in the source editor.

-      When trying to save a file which is read only on the disk, GPS will ask for confirmation, and if possible, will force saving of the file, keeping its read only state.
+      When you try to save a file which is read only on the disk, GPS will ask for confirmation, and if possible, save of the file, keeping its read only state.

-    * If the file is maintained under version control, and version control is supported and enabled in GPS, the next icon will show VCS information on the file: the VCS kind (e.g. CVS or subversion), followed by the revision number, and if available, the status of the file.
+    * If the file is maintained under version control, and version control is supported and enabled in GPS, the next icon will show VCS information on the file: the VCS kind (e.g. CVS or subversion) followed by the revision number and, if available, the status of the file.

 *Contextual menu*
   Displayed when you right-click on any area of the source editor.
 See in